wolsyn/OSFR-Character-Creator/README.md

 ## Output File

 The produced file is saved in the `characters` folder.
-Please note that the file may not be easily human-readable as it is optimized for machine reading.
+Please note that the file is not easily human-readable as it is optimized for machine reading.

-## TODO

-- [ ] Add the ability to add "Mounts" to characters.
-- [ ] Add the ability to add "Clothes" to characters.